AdamRWeinstein/SentimentAnalysis/README.md

 ### LSTM

 LSTM (Long Short-Term Memory) networks are a type of recurrent neural network (RNN) capable of learning long-term dependencies, making them suitable for sequence prediction problems like text classification.
+They are well suited for learning long-term dependencies in data as well as processing data sequentially, which makes them better suited for NLP tasks than models like Naive Bayes and Logistic Regression due to NB's assumption of independence and Logistic Regression's inability to capture sequential dependencies in data.

 ## Results